Project - Food Delivery - Clarify

 Finally, let's reflect on this process as a whole.
 What was most valuable to us about it, and what would we want to do next?

 It is simple.
 We, as users, want to be able to order food efficiently and get it delivered ASAP without a hassle.
-The most valuable part is FAST delivery.
+The most valuable part is FAST delivery and friendly app UX.
 The next step would be to research the feasibility of drone delivery, as we see this as the most critical part at this point.